UncleSnail/code_autocomplete_manual/docs/using_the_autocompletion.rst

 The Jedi library is not always fast.
 Particularly when it scans a new module it can take a second.
 After that it should be faster again.
-If you don't want these slow downs you can turn Jedi of by disabling the **Use Jedi Completion** property.
+If you don't want these slow downs you can turn Jedi off by disabling the **Use Jedi Completion** property.
 Fortunally, the Jedi library is not the only *Completion Provider* in this addon.
 You will still be able to autocomplete words that already exist as well as the *bpy.ops* operators.